HeavyMedl/lists/README.md

 ------
 **Description**: Builds an Array containing a accumulator (x) and the result of applying f to the supplied accumulator and each element of the supplied Array from right to left.

-**Signature Definition**: Give arg 1 a starting variable (accumulator); Give arg 2 an Array of variables or a String; Give arg 3 a function; Get an Array of variable followed by Array of variables.
+**Signature Definition**: Give arg 1 a starting Variable (accumulator); Give arg 2 an Array of Variables or a String; Give arg 3 a Function; Get an Array of Variable followed by Array of Variables.

 **Example Usage**: